 Note: If you can’t reach the support team on their website or if you are ever in doubt, reach out to our support team directly at [email protected].
 It never hurts to ask, but it always hurts to lose your hard earned money.

 In addition to the above e-commerce scams, people may also try to get deposits for apartments, AirBnBs, or in demand items like gift cards, concert tickets and electronics.

-If you need to report an incident or you have fallen victim to this type of scam, reach out to our Live Chat support or submit a request at email@example.com.
+If you need to report an incident or you have fallen victim to this type of scam, reach out to our Live Chat or click the button below:

 Additional resources for reporting and learning about fraud: